PixarV/terraform-provider-r4/website/docs/r/default_network_acl.html.markdown

 ### Removing `aws_default_network_acl` From Your Configuration

-Each VPC comes with a Default Network ACL that cannot be deleted.
+Each VPC comes with a default network ACL that cannot be deleted.
 The `aws_default_network_acl` allows you to manage this Network ACL, but Terraform cannot destroy it.
 Removing this resource from your configuration will remove it from your statefile and management, **but will not destroy the Network ACL.** All Subnets associations and ingress or egress rules will be left as they are at the time of removal.
 You can resume managing them via the CROC Cloud Console.

 ## Argument Reference